-- confusion, slurred speech, unusual thoughts or behavior;
+- unusual changes in mood or behavior;

-Less serious side effects may include:
+Common side effects may include:

-- amnesia or forgetfulness;
+- headache; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.